abdurraufraihan/blogapi/README.md

 }
 ```
 ##### PUT api/v1/posts/1
-This end point is dynamic that mean we can modify any of post field by requesting only those fields.
+This end point is dynamic that mean we can modify post by requesting only those fields which we want to modify.
 We don't need to request with all post fields.
-As sample i'm modifying description and tag below.
+As sample i'm doing PUT request by modifying description and tag field below.
 request body:
 ```json
 {